Jack Morrow

 John Cassell (Jack) Morrow (26 February 1872 – 11 January 1926) was a political cartoonist, illustrator and landscape painter.

 John Cassell Morrow was born in Belfast in 1872.
 He was the son of George Morrow, a painter and decorator from Hanover House, Clifton Street, in west Belfast.
 All but one of his seven brothers were working artists.
-Morrow was married and had two sons, Donal and Dermot, and a daughter Moppie.
+Morrow married Huberta Marie Josephine Gilhuijs and they had two sons, Donal and Dermot, and two daughters, Nora, nicknamed Moppie, and Huberta.

 Life and work

 Jack Morrow was the most politically active amongst his siblings and was a regular contributor to The Irish Review, The Republic, and other Irish journals.
 Along with his brothers Harry, Edwin and Fred, he was instrumental to the success of Bulmer Hobson's Ulster Literary Theatre in its early years.
 Writing on the rehearsal of a play entitled The Enthusiast which he had watched in 1905, Sam Hanna Bell concludes that Morrow's acting as lead character, James McKinstry, was "the one weak spot in the piece."

-Morrow sent "a finely executed" bronze celtic shield to the 1904 World Fair in St. Louis which was displayed at the public library on Royal Avenue in Belfast in April of that year, and bore the motto in Gaelic, "The Shield of Heroes: the Gift of the High King".
+Morrow sent "a finely executed" bronze celtic shield to the Louisiana Purchase Exposition in St. Louis which was displayed at the public library on Royal Avenue in Belfast in April of that year, and bore the motto in Gaelic, "The Shield of Heroes: the Gift of the High King".
 The Arts and Crafts Society of Ireland showed two of Morrow's works in Dublin in 1904, a repoussé copper shield and an eight-day clock in repoussé silver, and he also contributed some copper fittings for two pieces of furniture produced by the Irish Decorative Art Association of Belfast to the same show.
 Morrow showed An April Morning at Aonach na Nodlag in the Rotunda in 1909 alongside Wiliam Leech, William Orpen, George Russell and a host of well known Irish Artists.
 In the following year along with his brother Edwin, he donated several paintings to the Belfast Aonach organised by the Ladies' Committee of the Dail.

 His cartoons, amongst others, shown through a magic lantern, were an early attraction at Bulmer Hobson's Dungannon Clubs in 1905.
 Cartoons were an integral part of The Republic magazine, and Morrow's cartoon Catching Recruits became one of their best known anti-enlistment graphics after its publication in December 1906, and associated postcard sales from the same issue.
 His only other work known to have been published as a postcard, was The Secret of England's Greatness, which appeared in the 17 January 1907 issue of the magazine.
 Morrow designed the cover for the Gaelic League's yearbook Féilire na Gaeilge 1908 with Sean Mac Murchadha.
 Morrow presented four works to the Gaelic League's 1906 Oireachtas exhibition and a further six, all landscapes, to the 1911 show.